Last year, the UK Government introduced legislation requiring employers with 250 or more UK employees to disclose information on their gender pay gap.

 Landsec was one of the first companies to report on gender pay, publishing our data in last year’s annual report.
 The data below therefore represents the second year of disclosure, based on amounts paid in April 2018.

-We included all relevant employees as at 5 April 2017 when calculating the figures below.
-The salary data includes base salary and certain allowances in line with the government guidelines, while bonus figures include total variable pay over the previous 12 months (bonus paid plus any proceeds on exercise of SAYE, ESOP or vesting of LTIP awards).
+The definition of pay shown is an hourly pay rate for each relevant employee as at 5 April 2018, reflecting base salary and certain allowances.
+The bonus figures shown includes total variable pay over the previous 12 months (bonus paid plus any proceeds on exercise of SAYE, ESOP or vesting of LTIP awards).

 Group Human Resources Director